Factories We Can Trust

 Reducing Our Fashion Waste

 One of the small ways we implement sustainable practices day to day is by reducing our fashion waste.
-Like other fashion brands, we face the challenges of having deadstock, damaged items and sample products.
-To avoid wasting these, we add these items that cannot be listed on our main store to our quarterly OutsideIn Thrift Store pop-ups at our Trademarket location.
-This helps us avoid fashion waste, and all profit we generate from these items gets funneled directly to our Social Impact Team and the work they do to support our Giving Partners.
+Like other fashion brands, we face the challenges of having dead-stock, damaged items and sample products.
+To avoid wasting these, we add these items that cannot be listed on our main store to our OutsideIn Thrift Store pop-ups at our Trademarket location.
+This helps us avoid fashion waste this helps us to avoid fashion waste and gives the products a chance to be worn and have a life cycle.

 Small Batches & Planning